 - Yarrow: A popular battlefield herb due to its ability to stop bleeding and heal wounds, yarrow's spreading wiry stems and leaves resemble the human vascular system.

 Slow growing herbs with a longer than normal life span such as ginseng are believed to promote longevity and reduce age related dementia.
-According to the University of Maryland Medical Center, Asian ginseng was used in ancient Chinese medicine for long life, strength and wisdom.
+Asian ginseng was used in ancient Chinese medicine for long life, strength and wisdom.
 A clinical trial showed a specific ginseng supplement improved some symptoms of aging, endocrine and immune function and helped reduce free radicals in the body.

 While the above cases just barely begin to touch on the many examples of the Doctrine of Signatures, they demonstrate that folk healers may have been on to something.
 Research on certain herbs and foods shows that, whether by coincidence or design, the doctrine may actually ring true.
 Speak to a medical professional before using any herb or supplement to treat an ailment.